dtjohnso/dtjohnso.github.com/source/_posts/2015-12-04-praying-the-bible.markdown

 ![](http://blogs.duncanjohnson.ca/ex401-fall-2015/wp-content/uploads/sites/31/2015/09/502363271_72597af8e0_b-604x270.jpg)

-*In my recent class on the Psalms, we made a practice of praying the Psalms together at the beginning of each class section.
+*In my recent class on the Psalms, we made a practice of praying the Psalms together at the beginning of each class session.
 The following is an excerpt from my lecture notes for that class where I introduce the concept of praying the words of Scripture.*

 Don Whitney has recently written a book titled *Praying the Bible* (Crossway, 2015) which compiles a lot of the things he's learned about praying using Scripture over several years of thinking and teaching about this topic.